VanSaMaGold/KaroAntiCheat/README.md

 This anticheat is under test, so may have some bugs or wrong check.

-Sorry for my less poor English level!
+Sorry for my less good English level!